department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/onboarding.md

 We aim to reduce the number of websites, products, and interfaces Veterans must use in order to get health care and manage their health.

-To this end, the leadership of OCTO (which owns [VA.gov](https://www.va.gov)) and the Office of Connected Care (OCC, which owns [My HealtheVet](https://www.myhealth.va.gov/mhv-portal-web/home)) agreed to combine My HealtheVet (MHV) and the health-related things on VA.gov into a health section of VA.gov that maintains the MHV brand.
-We call this new section of VA.gov the “health apartment.”
-This concept will bring the fragmented pieces of the health experience together; it will give Veterans one place to get and manage health care.

-As the Health Apartment Team, your mission is to design the apartment and test it with Veterans to see how well it meets their needs before we take expensive and difficult-to-revoke steps to rebuild MHV’s website inside VA.gov.
-Your team will validate or invalidate the health apartment idea and ship a proof of concept to production.

 # Vision
-During a series of workshops held in Spring 2021, OCC and OCTO leadership aligned on a vision to simplify the Veteran digital health experience.
-The health “apartment” concept will unify all health things into a distinct section of VA.gov branded as "My HealtheVet."
-As a result, Veterans will be able to manage all of their benefits, including health care, from a single website.
+With this mission in mind, the DHM Team held a series of workshops held in Spring 2021 with the leadership of OCTO (which owns [VA.gov](https://www.va.gov)) and the Office of Connected Care (OCC, which owns [My HealtheVet](https://www.myhealth.va.gov/mhv-portal-web/home)).
+OCTO and OCC leadership aligned on a vision we call the "health apartment."
+This concept will unify all health things from My HealtheVet (MHV) and VA.gov into a distinct section of VA.gov branded as "My HealtheVet."
+As a result, Veterans will be able to manage all of their benefits, including health care, from VA.gov.
 The wireframe below illustrates what this could look like.

-The health apartment brings all health things under the same umbrella as other benefits (VA.gov) but gives health a distinct section.

 ![Apartment wireframe](assets/apartment_concept.png)
 *The “health apartment” concept that the Health Apartment Team will design and test as a proof of concept, then iterate on and build.
 See [this Mural](https://app.mural.co/t/departmentofveteransaffairs9999/m/departmentofveteransaffairs9999/1620410062494/ebd48844ad82c50d028818c677a26faab827cfb3?sender=megpeters0505).*